seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 Next, to take full advantage of VSCode you will need to open your new project and establish it as a workspace.

-#### If Running Devcontainer or (Install Option 1)
+#### If Running Devcontainer (Install Option 1)

-Once you have more than one folder under `/workspaces` backed by a git repository, VSCode will be default to a `multi-root` workspace.
+Once you have more than one folder under `/workspaces` backed by a git repository, VSCode will default to a `multi-root` workspace.

 For the best experience, you will want open a single workspace in your VSCode for a single folder in your devcontainer.